haomingsama/PUI2018_aaw329/README.md

 # PUI2018_aaw329
-Principles of Urban Informatics, fall 2018
+Public repository for Principles of Urban Informatics homework